vacuumlabs/cryptofund-utilities/README.md

 Putting such data as a Python structure has several advantages for A&B:
 - they can do code-review on (say) Github
-- system keeps it's history because of Git (thank you, Torwalds!)
+- system keeps its history because of Git (thank you, Torvalds!)
 - data are validated.
 If Alice types XLN instead of XLM she sees a nice error
-- if one day Alice decides that whe wants some additional feature, she can process such data MUCH faster compared to (say) excel.
+- if one day Alice decides that she wants some additional feature, she can process such data MUCH faster compared to (say) excel.

 Once the fund is set up, Alice can run: